 Memory cards have been rendered obsolete by the seventh generation of gaming, and as we move forward, they will be forgotten for things like The Cloud.
 It is kind of sad really.
 Memory cards were a staple for many generations and they oddly enough added challenge to the game.
-Today’s gamers have it easy with auto-save and the save-whenever-you-want feature, but many moons ago that was not the case.
+However, memory cards are still irreplaceable items/parts in many non-gaming products; thus, various reputable manufacturers make these components.
+Besides the manufacturer of Memory Card, buyers can try to purchase memory cards wholesale at distributors like BD Electronics Ltd. Today’s gamers have it easy with auto-save and the save-whenever-you-want feature, but many moons ago that was not the case.
 Back in the day of the PS1, gamers had to find Save Points that were placed throughout the level.
 Some games tried to incorporate the save points into the theme of the game (Resident Evil typewriters anyone?), but they usually stuck out like a sore thumb.
 So if Mom was calling you to the dinner table, you had to find your way to that save point or you would lose your progress.

 The first two generations of gaming had very interesting save mechanisms.
 The cartridge either had a small battery inside and would allow you some save space.
 Alternatively, some games generated a password every time you died or beat a level that you had to write that down and punch in the next time you fired up your console.
 Sadly most of the cartridges from this generation are losing their battery charge.
 Thankfully the Wii and Wii U Virtual Console are there to save these games and introduce them to younger gamers.